openebs/mayastor-docs/quickstart/configure-mayastor.md

 When using the examples given as guides to creating your own pools, remember to replace the values for the fields "metadata.name", "spec.node" and "spec.disks" as appropriate to your cluster's intended configuration.
 Note that whilst the "disks" parameter accepts an array of values, the current version of Mayastor supports only one disk device per pool.
 {% endhint %}

+{% hint style="note" %}
+Existing schemas in Custom Resource (CR) definitions (in older versions) will be updated from v1alpha1 to v1beta1 after upgrading to Mayastor 2.4.
+{% endhint %}

 ### Verify Pool Creation and Status

 The status of DiskPools may be determined by reference to their cluster CRs.
 Available, healthy pools should report their State as `online`.
 Verify that the expected number of pools have been created and that they are online.